Anyone who's been out flying kites will have a story or two to tell. Particularly, it seems, if a favorite kite managed to find its freedom!

 You couldn't make this stuff up, honestly.
-Like the self-destructing dowel-and-plastic light-wind kites tearing up the sky during a much-too-windy day at an Austrian kite festival.
+Like the self destructing dowel-and-plastic light-wind kites tearing up the sky during an extremely windy day at an Austrian kite-festival.
 And then the last one managed to take out a couple of exquisite (and expensive) retail kites, sending them into the Blue Danube.
-But you've got to read the whole thing, it's quite a yarn!
+But you've got to read the whole thing; it's quite a yarn!

-Or, how about a young lad, many decades ago, managing to lose his box kite into an air intake on a landing military aircraft.
+Or, how about a young lad, many decades ago, who managed to lose his box kite into an air intake on a landing military aircraft.
 I kid you not.

-All the other single-liner stories, but there are still some nice ones in here.
+Here are all the other single liner stories, but there are still some nice ones in here.

-I guess the key-word here is variety.
-From night-flights to snowy-weather flights into cloud, to high-altitude excursions over sea-water, to Sunday School outings.
-I don't think any 2 stories here are remotely like each other.
+I guess the keyword here is variety: from night flights to snowy weather flights into cloud, to high-altitude excursions over sea water, to Sunday School outings.
+I don't think any two stories here are remotely like each other.

-A whole range of amateur kite photography on show.
-Mainly
+A whole range of amateur kite photography is on show here.
+It's mainly

 Many of these photos are just plain spectacular!
-In most cases, that means physically big kite.
+In most cases, that means a physically big kite.

-For example, there's a monster Butterfly from some enthusiasts in the Czech Republic, Europe.
-Also, an incredible 3D Dragon from England (see left) and an interesting large design from the Ahmadabad International Kite Festival in India.
+For example, there's a monster butterfly from some enthusiasts in the Czech Republic, in Europe.
+Also, there's an incredible 3D dragon from England (see the photo) and an interesting large design from the Ahmadabad International Kite Festival in India.